jagenjo/litefilesystem.js/INSTALL.md

 php install.php force
 ```

+## Ready

-Your version should be ready to be used
+Your version should be ready to be used, check the website and login with the admin user/pass.